JaderoChan/CommandLineMenu/README_EN.md

 ## Brief

-A simple console interface for quickly making a more user-friendly console application (A menu, select different options and call corresponding functions by user's input).
+A simple console menu interface library for quickly making a selection of a friendly console application.

 ## About